bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 The main things that you need to keep in mind here are the `INNER JOIN` and `ON` clauses.

 With the inner join, the `NULL` values are discarded.
-For example, if you have a user who does not have a post associated with it, when running the above `INNER` join query, the user that has NULL posts will not be displayed.
+For example, if you have a user who does not have a post associated with it, the user with NULL posts will not be displayed when running the above `INNER` join query.

 To get the null values as well, you would need to use an outer join.

 ### Types of Inner Join

 1.  **Theta Join ( θ )** :- Theta join combines rows from different tables provided they satisfy the theta condition.
-    The join condition is denoted by symbol `θ`. \
+    The join condition is denoted by the symbol `θ`. \
     Here the comparison operators `(≤, ≥, ˂, ˃, =, ̚ )` come into picture. \
     **Notation** :- R<sub>1</sub> ⋈<sub>θ</sub> R<sub>2</sub>. \
     \